Multilingualism in Children

 - Do multilingual children have less trouble understanding non-literal language (such as irony and indirect requests) where the true meaning must be inferred from communicative cues and the context in which a conversation takes place?

 MultiCUE is funded by NWO research, the Dutch Research Council.

 Would your child like to participate in our research?
-Click below to fill out our participation form!
+Click below to see our ongoing research and fill out our participation form!